gmsoft-happyCoding/node-scp2/README.md

 var Client = require('scp2').Client;
 ```

-The high level client is an instance of `Client`, but also contains the high level API `scp`.
+The high level client is an instance of `Client`, but it contains the high level API `scp`.

 ### Methods